-In our trials there were significant improvements in 100% of those prepared to continue working with Snorgo for 4-6 weeks.
+In our trials there were significant improvements in over 75% of those prepared to continue working with Snorgo for 4-6 weeks.
 If you see no or little improvement, this may be due to underlying problems such as nasal issues; so, you should seek help from your doctor in this case.

 You might also be interested in:

 Dr Pete Naylor is the inventor of Snorgo, a patented snoring cure made in the UK recommended by medical doctors.

 Wirral CCG Chair 2014 – 2016

 National Institute for health and Care Excellence National GP representative (Diagnostics) 2012 – 2018